 You will find insurance companies, banks, real estate agencies, tax authorities, stock exchange firms, among other financial entities everywhere you go.
-Some of these institutions are locally-based while others are multinationals.
+Some of these institutions are locally based, while others are multinationals.

 The translation and localization of financial documents is also a requirement of international trade rules and regulations.
 Even for local financial institutions that only operate in the U.S. market, the law requires them to translate their content in favor of citizens that have limited English proficiency (LEP citizens).

 Please note that financial translation is more of a skilled art than a test of language proficiency.
-It involves the translation of both numerical and semantic terms, which requires superb financial expertise and impeccable linguistic ability.
+It involves the translation of both numerical and semantic terms, which requires financial expertise and impeccable linguistic ability.

 Before trusting a financial translation company with your important documents, it is advisable that you pay close attention to its specialty, ability, and reputation.

-Specialist translators are subject matter experts.
-They are professionals who on top of having college degrees in the field of finance, they have hands-on experience working in top-notch financial institutions; preparing and handling documents similar to the ones they now translate.
+Specialist translators are subject-matter experts.
+They are professionals who, on top of having college degrees in the field of finance, they have hands-on experience working in top-notch financial institutions; preparing and handling documents similar to the ones they now translate.

-Note that the margin of error for financial institutions is zero and one simple translation mistake can tint the credibility of an entire organization or precipitate legal issues and hefty penalties.
+Note that the margin of error for financial institutions is zero, and one simple translation mistake can tint the credibility of an entire organization or precipitate legal issues and hefty penalties.

 Financial documents have tons of numerical elements that range from currency formats, remuneration figures, dates, percentages, rates of payments, deductibles, you name it!
 It is essential that these elements be translated accurately and with strict conformity to all laws that govern the target market’s financial landscape.

 Financial data can be too bulky and overwhelming for a human expert to check for consistency and correctness.
 For example, it is extremely hard for an editor to notice a calculation error that a translator made when converting the original currency format to the target market’s format.

 Confidential project files and their translated versions must never be accessed by unauthorized parties.
 A reputable translator employs foolproof confidentiality measures to ensure that information such as employee and customer data is protected from third-party access.

 Due to the increasing cases of data theft, cybersecurity best practices are also vital for a good financial translator.
 These practices include not using pirated software, using licensed and up-to-date antivirus software, as well as keeping computer OS updated at all times.

-Pro tip: For best results, the translators need to be native speakers of the target language, with the original document’s language being their second language.
+Pro-tip: For best results, the translators need to be native speakers of the target language, with the original document’s language being their second language.
 Not the other way around.

 In some Western European countries, for example, decimals are separated by a comma (e.g. 10,5 instead of 10.5) while in other places, such as Switzerland and the US, commas are used to separate the thousands (e.g. 1,000,000 for one million).

 A reliable translation agency has the capacity to extend beyond standard working hours whenever they get urgent translation requests.
 In most cases, the agency will have a pool of in-house and remote translators drawn from different time zones to ensure that their operations run smoothly for 24 hours.

-If your work schedule demands that a translation be done from English into German within half the time normal time, for example, your preferred agency should have qualified translators on the standby to help expedite the translation process.
+If your work schedule demands that a translation be done from English into German within half the normal time, for example, your preferred agency should have qualified translators on standby to help expedite the translation process.